amekse/frontend-assignment-saswata-das/Readme.md

-# SAASLab Kickstarter Projects - Frontend Assignment
+# SAASLab - Frontend Assignment

 ## Description
 This project displays a list of highly-rated Kickstarter projects.
 It fetches project data from a web API, displays it in a paginated table, and includes accessibility and theming features (light and dark mode).
 The goal was to meet the assignment requirements with a clean and user-friendly UI.